DesignInformaticsLab/DesignInformaticsLab.github.io/_posts/teaching/designopt/2017-10-26-topologyopt.md

 Hs = sum(H,2);
 {% endhighlight %}

-The design sensitivity can then filtered by
+The design sensitivity can then be filtered by

 {% highlight MATLAB %}
     dc(:) = H*(x(:).*dc(:))./Hs./max(1e-3,x(:));